nathanvy/wallstreetflets/README.md

 ## Risk-Free Rate

 One of the inputs to the Black-Scholes model is the "risk-free rate" which is a theoretical value.
 Customarily for US securities the interest rate on a US Treasury Bill with the same maturity is used as a proxy.
-Wallstreetflets scrapes data from the US Treasury website to calculate the risk-free rate, but in the event the website cannot be reached or scraped, a fallback rate of 0.1% is used.
+Wallstreetflets scrapes data from the US Treasury website to calculate an appropriate risk-free rate, but in the event the website cannot be reached or scraped, a conservative fallback rate of 1.5% is used.

 Users can configure this fallback rate with the exported symbol `*fallback-rate*`.